hhdtan/really-useless-bot/README.md

 # really-useless-bot

-I'm sorry this is useless
+I'm sorry but this is useless